 I spent several magazines worth of ammunition engaging plate racks and man-sized steel targets.
 I quickly moved past “stand-and-deliver” drills to more dynamic drills involving movement, magazine reloads, and firing from behind cover.
 The Tavor 7’s recoil impulse is decidedly different in a positive way; smoother and more subtle are two descriptions that come to mind.
 The straight line bore axis and relatively wide buttstock found on the Tavor 7 dampens recoil better than an AR-10 type weapon.

+IWI does a lot of great things.
+I’m a personal fan of the Jericho 941, but the Tavor is something special.
 The Tavor’s close association to the IDF’s issued service rifle inspires confidence of not only having a unique weapon, but also one that works as advertised.
 Many will find the Tavor 7 desirable due to its compactness, reliability and hard-hitting terminal punch — a combo hard to argue against.
 The tide seems to be changing in terms of bullpup acceptability.
-For more information, please visit IWI.us.
+For even more info, please visit IWI.us.

 IWI Tavor 7 Specs